Employers

 • Cancellations: Employers that cancel interview schedules once the student sign-up window has opened are responsible for contacting students who were invited to interview to inform them of the cancellation.

-• Space available: During peak periods, the Career Services Office may limit the number of interview rooms available for a given employer.
+• Space available: During peak periods, the Office of Career Services may limit the number of interview rooms available for a given employer.
 Employers with a history of reserving more schedules than they can fill will be limited to one more room than was filled in the prior year.

 • Extra space/“room only”: If you will need additional space for tests or administrative purposes, please request a “room only” at the time you request interview space, as same-day requests often can‘t be accommodated.